twbs/bootstrap/docs/4.1/content/tables.md

 Due to the widespread use of tables across third-party widgets like calendars and date pickers, we've designed our tables to be **opt-in**.
 Just add the base class `.table` to any `<table>`, then extend with custom styles or our various included modifier classes.

 Using the most basic table markup, here's how `.table`-based tables look in Bootstrap.
-There was **a rewrite of the table styles in Bootstrap 4.2**, this rewrite prevented styles from tables to be leaked to their nested tables.
+There was **a rewrite of the table styles in Bootstrap 4.2**, this rewrite prevented styles from tables to be leaked to their nested tables and allowed tables to be easily colored.

 {% capture example %}
 <table class="table">